cseth-rse/cyber_drive/backend/README.md

 - Our instructors and peers for feedback and support.

 ---

+> For the record, most of the features mentioned not all of them will be implemented all at once, but they will be added incrementally as the project grows; The frontend too included

 **Note**: This backend is designed as a school project and is not intended for production use without thorough security review and load testing.